© Pint of Science, 2018. All rights reserved.

 It’s all about people and making it happen.

-To volunteer to help out in the UK we will put out a call in September - we do our best to get back to you, but we're sorry it isn't always possible.
+To volunteer to help out in an existing city in the UK please email us between October to March and will do our best to get back to you.
 Roles include: city coordinators, event managers, comms & marketing and more.

-With regards to new cities/countries, it will be best to email us between August to October.
+With regards to setting up new cities/countries, it will be best to email us between August to October.

 If you're an individual or organisation or company who'd like to run some events with us any time of the year please drop us an email.